dogeorg/dpanel/README.md

 > Dev server, configs and tooling to aid in the development process.

 To run this in production, simply serve the /src directory.
-To run this locally (with some developer conviences) follow the steps below.
+To run this locally (with some developer conveniences) follow the steps below.

 ---